Biopsy of the Prostate and Transrectal Ultrasound

 What risks are there from the test?

-Many people have some blood in their urine or stool for a day or two after the biopsy.
+Many people have some blood in their urine or stool for several days to a week.
+You may also have specks of blood in the semen when you ejaculate, and this can last several weeks after the biopsy.
 The only significant risk is the possibility of an infection in the prostate, but antibiotics can help prevent this.

 Must I do anything special after the test is over?